 My mother recommends watching from Steephill Cove (near Ventnor - see the beaches map) although I think she may have been swayed by a nice teacake she was eating from one of the cafes down there.

-You may also want to see our guide to 15 of the best Isle of Wight car park viewpoints.
+You may also want to see our guide to the 15 best Isle of Wight car park viewpoints.

 Isle of Wight County Show, June